 As international shopping continues to gain popularity, brands need to ensure they have the right cross-border logistics systems, processes and technology in place to be successful.
 But taking on all these complex challenges can be daunting.

-Digital River has more than 25 years of experience helping brands sell internationally and offers multiple logistics models that complement your existing supply chain.
+Digital River has more than 25 years of experience helping brands sell internationally and offers an extensive logistics network that easily flexes to fit your unique needs — and complement your existing suppliers.
 In a single back-end solution that integrates with your chosen commerce platform, we simplify global payments, taxes, fraud, compliance, and logistics.
-Our integration localizes your checkout experience for optimal conversions, provides a guaranteed landed cost calculation through our global tax solution powered by Avalara, mitigates fraud, automates regulatory compliance, and offers freight rates that are 80% lower than most carriers.
+Our integration localizes your checkout experience for optimal conversions, provides a guaranteed landed cost calculation through our global tax solution, mitigates fraud, automates regulatory compliance, and offers freight rates that are 80% lower than most carriers.

 Interested in learning how Digital River can help your brand remove the complexities of cross-border logistics?
 Connect with us today